Life After Divorce for a Man Over 50 – Introduction

-Lifting weights will help you to de stress from awful nightmare of divorce.
+Lifting weights will help you to de-stress from the awful nightmare of divorce.

 Divorce and depression go hand in hand, especially for men.

-Men are nearly twice as more likely to suffer from depression after they break up with their spouse, according to a Canadian study released Tuesday.
+Men are nearly twice as likely to suffer from depression after they break up with their spouse, according to a Canadian study.

-While both men and women whose marriages have dissolved have a higher risk of being depressed than people who remained with their spouses, the Statistics Canada study found that men who had divorced or separated were six times more likely to report an episode of depression compared with men who remained married.2)http://psychcentral.com/news/2007/05/23/after-divorce-men-twice-as-likely-to-experience-depression/848.html
+However, the Statistics Canada study found that men who had divorced or separated were six times more likely to report an episode of depression compared with men who remained married. ²

 One of the best ways to tackle depression is to start lifting weights.

-Read here to see how weightlifting helps to alleviate depression.
+Read my story on how deadlifting saved my life to see how weightlifting can help alleviate depression.

-Improving your health habits, what you drink and eat, walking more, and lifting weights, is going to give you an additional dimension of health and strength.
+Improving your health habits, what you drink and eat, walking more, and strength training, are going to give you an additional dimension of health and strength.

-You absolutely need to be stronger, now more than ever, to withstand the winds of war in divorce court.
+You need to be mentally and physically healthier, now more than ever, to withstand the winds of war in divorce court.

-The stronger your mind and body is, the better chance you have for a healthier life after divorce.
+The stronger your mind and body are, the better chance you have for a healthier life after divorce.

-Whoever is home with the children on a daily basis, already has a closer relationship.
+Whoever is home with the children daily, already has a closer relationship.